Programmer’s Guide

 Exception Handling

-The exception and complete backtrace is stored in the job on failure to aid in problem determination.
+When a job fails, the exception and its full backtrace are stored on the job to aid problem determination:

 if job.reload.failed?